Skip to main content

 When that incoming stream of new money stops, the miners will still have bills to pay.
 They will keep selling.
 And without new buyers to absorb that selling pressure, the bitcoin price has only one way to go.
 Number Go Down.

-Do let me know your views in the comment section.
+I'm sure you have something to add.
+Please let me know your views in the comments.

 For a deeper dive into the mining cost analysis and the proof of this extraction mechanism, read The Bitcoin Pyramid available now as an eBook on Kindle.